blacklightpy/vaultofknowledge/Personal/Personal Website Ideas.md

 - Use a static site generator like Jekyll
 - ! forgot
-- Use a CMS like Wordpress, for WP themes (overkill, masochism)
+- Use a CMS like Wordpress, for WP themes (overkill, masochism) **Revenue for knowledgebase and ideas: **
+- Buy Me A Coffee (no patreon bec I'm not working full time)

 # Tools
 - Obsidian wikilinks to MD links converter (Rust) - https://github.com/zoni/obsidian-export/